romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/iam/index.en.md

 **A leading insurance firm has several new members in its development team.
 The solutions architect was instructed to provision access to certain IAM users who perform application development tasks in the VPC.**

-**The access should allow the users to create and configure various AWS resources such as deploying Windows EC2 servers.
+**The access should allow the users to create and configure various AWS resources, such as deploying Windows EC2 servers.
 In addition, the users should be able to see the permissions in AWS Organizations to view information about the user’s organization, including the master account email and organization limitations.**

 **Which of the following should the solutions architect implement to follow the standard security advice of granting the least privilege?**